AnnulusGames/LitMotion/README.md

 ## Documentation

-The complete documentation for LitMotion can be accessed [here](https://annulusgames.github.io/LitMotion/).
+The full version of documentation can be found [here](https://annulusgames.github.io/LitMotion/).

 ## Features